-Thank you for inquiring about our doctoral Psychology Internship Program at Child and Adolescent Behavioral Health.
-We are proud to be fully accredited by the American Psychology Association.
-We are pleased to offer a wide variety of experiences to our interns during their 12-month stay with us.
+Thank you so much for your interest in our doctoral Psychology Internship Program at Child and Adolescent Behavioral Health.
+We are proud to be recently fully re-accredited by the American Psychology Association until 2029.
+We are pleased to offer a wide variety of clinical therapy and assessment experiences to our interns during their 12-month stay with us.

-If you are interested in “rolling up your sleeves” and working with severely emotionally disturbed children and their families, then we are the Psychology Internship for you.
+If you are interested in “rolling up your sleeves” and working to make a difference in the lives of children and families presenting with a wide range of emotional and behavioral difficulties, along with challenging life circumstances, then we are the Psychology Internship for you.
 Below you will find information that outlines our Psychology Internship Program.

 Marysa Williams, Psy.D.